 13. How to download a file which is modified before/after a particular time?

 curl -z -2-Jul-19 https://www.linuxteck.com/abc.html

-Note: Using with '-z' option we can download files from websites that are modified either before or after a specific time mentioned with the above command.
+Note: Using the '-z' option, we can download files from websites that are modified either before or after a specific time mentioned with the above command.
 In the above examples, I have added two commands (After & Before).
 For instance, if the file abc.html was modified after 2-Jul-19, then you can use the 1st command stated above downloading the file and if it was modified before 2-Jul-19, then you can use the 2nd the command stated above.